Personal budget

-A personal budget (for the budget of one person) or household budget (for the budget of one or more person living in the same dwelling) is a plan for the coordination of the resources (income) and expenses of an individual or a household.
+A personal budget (for an individual) or household budget (for a group sharing a household) is a plan for the coordination of income and expenses.

-Purposes of creating a personal budget
+Purpose

 Personal budgets are usually created to help an individual or a household of people to control their spending and achieve their financial goals.
 Having a budget can help people feel more in control of their finances and make it easier for them to not overspend and to save money.
-People who budget their money are less likely to obtain large debts, and are more likely to be able to lead comfortable retired lifes and to be prepared for emergencies.
+People who budget their money are less likely to amass large debts, are more likely to lead comfortable lives in retirement, and are better prepared for emergencies.